of the African Marine Waste Network

 If you are involved in any aspect leading to better managing plastic in a way that your efforts are reducing the amount that might enter the environment and make its way to the seas, then plan to be at the conference.

-Subscribe to our exclusive conference mailing list and be the first to get news on updates and early registration dates
+Registration is not yet open.
+Subscribe to our exclusive Conference mailing list and be the first to know when early registration opens.
+We will also send you occasional conference news.

 Some of the planned sessions are outlined below: